No one likes to pay a lot of money when less money can be spent. When comes to the financial part of the project, it’s always a sensitive topic.

 Fixed Price model requires 50% (in some cases, 30% when the project is large) down payment before the start of development.

 When should you AVOID Fixed Price and use Time&Material?

 - You have a project that is longer than 4 months.
-While the MVP can be done via Fixed Price, it’s better to switch to monthly payments or T&M structure after that to continue efficiently developing your project.
+While the MVP can be done via Fixed Price, it’s better to switch to monthly payments or a T&M structure after that to continue efficiently developing your project.

 - You have an idea, but it’s not clearly defined yet and you’ll definitely need to play it by ear.
-In cases of required flexibility, it’s always better to go with Time&Material that offers wiggle room in development time but also in the priority and number of features of the product.
+In cases of required flexibility, it’s always better to go with Time&Material which offers wiggle room in development time but also in the priority and number of features of the product.

 - You need to be flexible with a budget in general.
 Sometimes, it can be a month of work-work-work until the release and the project milestone, and then it’s a quieter time for development, with just a few things to work on.

 Money.
 Always a tough topic to discuss but it is such a necessary one.

 In this article, we’ve talked about the Fixed Price model of project budget, which is a great solution in some cases and not-so-great in others.
 If you still have some questions or suggestions, let us know and we’ll add the information to this article.

 If you’re looking for a software development team, contact us or check out our portfolio.

 Send us a message about your project – we’d love to hear from you!